shelleywong/CSCI211-Course-Materials/Programs/program04.md

 ### Input

 Your program must read a single equation from standard input.
 The operators are `+ - * / ^` (^ is power, `2 4 ^` is 2 raised to the power of 4).
-Numbers can be any valid double number, for example 4, 4.2, .2, 0.2, 0000.233.
+Numbers can be any valid double number, for example 4, 4.2, .2, 0.2, or 0000.233.
 You can assume that the number is small enough to fit into a double variable (I won't give you a number with 200 digits).<br>

 Your program should ignore all white space (spaces, tabs, newlines).<br>